pauliver/agency-jekyll-theme/README.md

 ====================
 ToDo still:
-- [X] add ModelMayhem support to the "social Network" options
 - [ ] Clean up the gallery stuff
 - [ ] build the hybrid / integrated About / Portfolio look
 - [ ] trim down the modal